ArduPilot/ardupilot_wiki/common/source/docs/common-serial-options.rst

 - if bit 2 is set, then HalfDuplex operation using the TX pin is implemented.
 - if bit 3 is set, then the TX and RX pins are effectively swapped internally.

-.. note:: HalfDuplex is supported on all ChiBiOS based flight controllers, but all other options are only supported on boards with F7 or H7 microprocessors.
+.. note:: HalfDuplex is supported on all ChiBiOS based autopilots, but all other options are only supported on boards with F7 or H7 microprocessors.